PDA

 You know the toolkit.
 Reward charts.
 Sticker systems.
 Naughty steps.
 Countdowns.
 "First this, then that."
 Consistent boundaries delivered in a calm, firm voice.

+I watched parents of neurotypical toddlers find genuine success with all of this.
 Meanwhile I was expending huge amounts of energy turning every single daily task into a game while incredibly sleep-deprived with a teething baby, during COVID, in a house that felt like it was closing in on all of us.
 I turned getting dressed into a puppet show.
 I turned teeth brushing into a competition with a toy dinosaur.
-I turned leaving the house into an elaborate treasure hunt.
 And it worked, sometimes, until it didn't, and then I had nothing left.

-Research consistently shows that praise, reward, and punishment are often ineffective for demand-avoidant children, and that strict routines — which reduce anxiety for many autistic people — can become a relentless stream of demands for a child who experiences external control as a threat.
+Research consistently shows that praise, reward, and punishment are often ineffective for demand-avoidant children, and that strict routines, which reduce anxiety for many autistic people, can become a relentless stream of demands for a child who experiences external control as a threat.

 The stress bucket (and why holidays are different)

 During school holidays, something shifts.
 The same child who screams about getting dressed on a Tuesday morning in term time will wander downstairs and get dressed without being asked on a Wednesday in August.
-The demands haven't disappeared; there are just fewer of them, and they come at her pace rather than on an institutional timetable.
-Tooth brushing becomes easier because there isn't a full day of other demands sitting underneath it.
+The demands haven't disappeared; there are just fewer of them, coming at her pace.
+Research on intolerance of uncertainty in autistic children shows a strong link between cumulative stress and anxiety.
+When the total load goes down, the capacity to handle individual demands goes up.

 The practical implication is simple and frustrating in equal measure: if you want your child to cope with the hard demands, you need to strip out as many of the unnecessary ones as possible.
 Which brings us to the single most useful strategy I've found.